chutibuat/react-homework/README.md

-# react-homework @Shopspot for FrontEnd dev.
+# react-homework for FrontEnd dev.

 How to setup
 - You must install & run mongodb